-High Risk Pregnancy Identification And Delivery Planning
+High Risk Pregnancy Identification and Delivery Planning

 Pregnancy is an exciting time for most women, but it can also be a challenging experience, especially for those who fall under the category of high-risk pregnancies.
 These pregnancies carry a higher risk of complications for both the mother and the baby.
 It is, therefore, essential to identify these pregnancies early and provide adequate care and planning to ensure the best possible outcome.
 In this blog, we will discuss the identification, care, and delivery planning for high-risk pregnancies.